 Statement of purpose/personal statement:

-500 to 1,000 words
+A minimum of 500 words up to a maximum of 1,000 words

 You will need to provide a statement of purpose, written in English.

-This will be assessed for a comprehensive understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; power of analysis and expression; and standard academic working techniques.
+This will be assessed for a comprehensive understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; power of analysis and expression; and familiarity with standard academic working techniques.

 References/letters of recommendation:

-Three overall, all of which must be academic
+Three overall, at least two of them must be academic

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.